 Conservation status Data deficient (DD)

 Tilia concinna was described as a new species, intermediate between T. miqueliana and T. oliveri, by Donald Pigott (Pigott 2012) from material collected by Joseph Hers in 1919, near Xiao Xian on the border of Jiangsu and Anhui.
 In addition to several herbarium specimens, seed was collected under Hers 1068.
-One tree raised from this collection still grows at the Arnold Arboretum, MA (39 cm dbh in 2019), along with its vegetative progeny, recorded as T. miqueliana (Arnold Arboretum 2020).
-A very similar though not identical tree at Kew (69-16884) is likely to have been received from America in the late 1940s; it is almost certainly from the same source (Pigott 2012), and provided the type specimen.
+One tree raised from this collection still grows at the Arnold Arboretum, Massachusetts (dbh 39 cm in 2019), along with its vegetative progeny, recorded as T. miqueliana (Arnold Arboretum 2020).
+A very similar though not identical tree at Kew (1969,16884) is likely to have been received from America in the late 1940s; it is almost certainly from the same source (Pigott 2012), and provided the type specimen.

 The several specimens and seed collections made by Hers and his associates at the one site include T. concinna, T. miqueliana, probable T. oliveri, and putative hybrids.
 On the basis of very limited available evidence, Pigott (2012) speculates that T. concinna may be an allotetraploid, the result of doubling of chromosome number in T. miqueliana × oliveri.

-The Kew tree was measured at 22 × 0.64 m dbh in 2012 (Tree Register 2018), when it was labelled T. tomentosa ‘Orbicularis’.
+The Kew tree, on the north-west edge of the Tilia collection, was 11 m × 129 cm dbh in 2022 (Tree Register 2022).
 The species closely resembles the European T. tomentosa in flowers, fruit and leaf-shape, though the felt under the leaf is less dense and white than in most cultivated T. tomentosa and there are often more flowers in each head.
-The example of this specimen suggests that T. concinna may be better adapted than T. miqueliana to the climate of southern England.
-Grafted plants of the species have been offered for sale by Pan-Global Plants.
+Grafts of this plant have been offered for sale by Pan-Global Plants.

 Tilia concinna has not been seen in the wild in the century since Hers’ original collection.
 Very little woodland remains in the area and it may now be extinct in the wild.
 It might possibly survive in the form of trees planted in temple precincts, since Hers recorded the Chinese name as puti shu (the Buddah’s bo-tree) and hence may be one of the limes substituting for the Ficus religiosa under which the Buddha sat (Pigott 2012).